lassestilvang/symbi/docs/8bit-canvas-implementation.md

 - Taller ghost design for better proportions
 - Positioned for optimal facial feature placement

+### src/components/symbi/ghostRenderer.ts

+Rendering logic and state-to-appearance mapping for canvas-based rendering.

+**Key Exports:**
+- `getStateColors()`: Maps emotional states to color palettes
+- `getEyePixels()`: Returns appropriate eye pixels for each state
+- `getMouthPixels()`: Returns appropriate mouth pixels for each state
+- `shouldShowBlush()`: Determines if blush should be displayed
+- `renderGhost()`: Main rendering function (for canvas-based rendering)
+- `drawPixelArt()`: Helper for drawing pixel arrays with 10% spacing between pixels for enhanced pixelated aesthetic

+**Rendering Features:**
+- Pure functions for testability
+- State-based color and feature selection
+- Pixel spacing (10% gap) for enhanced visual clarity
+- Efficient canvas drawing with minimal calculations

 ### Symbi8BitCanvas.tsx

 A pure React Native implementation that renders the Symbi ghost using individual View components as pixels.